-- According to IFRS 17.BC 310, a net gain on purchasing reinsurance is expected to be rare because the reinsurance premium paid by a ceding entity will typically exceed the expected present value of cash flows generated by the reinsurance contracts held, plus the risk adjustment for non-financial risks. - However, several factors may lead to situations where reinsurance contracts give rise to gains such as: - Upfront reinsurance commissions to cover the initial acquisitions incurred in expectation of the future renewals; - Additional mutualisation benefits arising from larger reinsurance portfolios, thus allowing to charge a lower reinsurance premium than the fulfilment cash outflows estimated by the ceding company; - Additional diversification benefits available for the reinsurer, thus allowing to charge a lower reinsurance premium than the fulfilment cash outflows estimated by the ceding company. - 97 On initial recognition, losses are recognised upfront for primary insurance contracts that are onerous at inception.
+- 57 According to IFRS 17.BC 310, a net gain on purchasing reinsurance is expected to be rare because the reinsurance premium paid by a ceding entity will typically exceed the expected present value of cash flows generated by the reinsurance contracts held, plus the risk adjustment for non-financial risks. - 58 However, several factors may lead to situations where reinsurance contracts may give rise to gains such as: - Upfront reinsurance commissions to cover the initial acquisitions incurred in expectation of the future renewals; - Additional mutualisation benefits arising from larger reinsurance portfolios, thus allowing to charge a lower reinsurance premium than the fulfilment cash outflows estimated by the ceding company; - Additional diversification benefits available for the reinsurer, thus allowing to charge a lower reinsurance premium than the fulfilment cash outflows estimated by the ceding company. - 59 On initial recognition, losses are recognised upfront for primary insurance contracts that are onerous at inception.
 By contrast, any net gain on related reinsurance contracts held is recognised over the life of the reinsurance contract held (except for covered events already occurred).
-This accounting treatment creates a mismatch and therefore does not reflect the mitigation expected from the reinsurance held. - 98 If an insurance contract is not onerous at inception but becomes onerous later on, there is no such a mismatch.
-Indeed, IFRS 17.66(c)(ii) ensures that any change in the fulfilment cash flows impacting the CSM of an insurance contract is also reflected in the fulfilment cash flows impacting the CSM of the corresponding reinsurance contract held.

-In other words, IFRS 17 provides for a symmetrical accounting treatment of the reinsurance contracts held and the underlying insurance contracts except at initial recognition.
-Continuity in the accounting treatment would be achieved by immediately recognising net gains on reinsurance contracts covering onerous underlying contracts rather than by deferring the loss on the underlying contract.
-From an economical and conceptual point of view, there is no reason to distinguish those situations where, absent a reinsurance contract, no such onerous contract would have been accepted/issued.
+This accounting treatment creates a mismatch and therefore does not reflect the mitigation expected from the reinsurance held. - 60 If an insurance contract is not onerous at inception but becomes onerous later on, there is no such a mismatch.
+Indeed, IFRS 17.66(c)(ii) ensures that any change in the fulfilment cash flows impacting the CSM of an insurance contract is also reflected in the fulfilment cash flows impacting the CSM of the corresponding reinsurance contract held. - 61 In other words, IFRS 17 provides for a symmetrical accounting treatment of the reinsurance contracts held and the underlying insurance contracts except at initial recognition.
+From an economical and conceptual point of view, there is no reason to distinguish those situations where absent a reinsurance contract, no such onerous contract would have been accepted/issued. - 2.4 Contract boundaries of reinsurance contracts held differ from underlying liabilities boundaries